-Lights are illuminating, but no cooling.
+Lights are illuminating, but no cooling

-- Use a proper power source that is available and cooling operation to specification. - Make sure the refrigerator unit is level. - Allow sufficient time for proper cool down and try to load with pre-cooled food. - Have a qualified RV technician check that the vents and chimney at the rear of the refrigerator are clear and unobstructed.
+- Use a proper power source that is available and cooling operation to specification. - Make sure the refrigerator unit is level. - Allow sufficient time for proper cool down and try to load with food that is already cold. - Have a qualified RV technician check that the vents and chimney at the rear of the refrigerator are clear and unobstructed. - Have a qualified RV technician make sure the burner jets or burners are not dirty or damaged. - Have a qualified RV technician check the fuses in the black electrical box on the rear of the refrigerator.